 Failure of a Trustee to Conduct “Reasonable Due Diligence” into Defenses

-It is therefore possible to attack a trustee’s complaint if it failed to plead (and ultimately prove) doing reasonable due diligence into obvious affirmative defenses available to a small business.
+It is therefore possible to attack a trustee’s complaint if it failed to plead (or ultimately prove) doing reasonable due diligence into obvious affirmative defenses available to a small business.

 Venue for Small-Dollar Preference Actions

-Something that has been around longer and was only amended by the SBRA in 2019 was a provision that is supposed to help small businesses by requiring non-consumer debts less than $25,000 be litigated only in the district where the small business resides rather than, as often the case, some far-flung state (Delaware often) halfway across the country where the debtor’s bankruptcy was filed.
+Something that has been around longer and was only amended by the SBRA in 2019 is a provision meant to help small businesses by requiring non-consumer debts less than $25,000 be litigated only in the district where the small business resides rather than, as often the case, some far-flung state (Delaware for example) halfway across the country where the debtor’s bankruptcy was filed.
 See 28 U.S.C. § 1409(b).

 The Ordinary Course of Business Defense